Why Most People Never Escape Mediocrity (Even When They Try)

 - Discomfort is misunderstood

-- Progress is often postponed into “someday”
+- Progress gets pushed into “someday”

-The real shift happens when action becomes more familiar than avoidance, and when showing up no longer depends on feeling ready.
+The real shift happens when taking action becomes more familiar than avoidance, and when showing up no longer depends on feeling ready.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.